garciadelcastillo/Taupardy/README.md

 **Taupardy!** was created by [Fathom Information Design](http://fathom.info/) and [Jose Luis García del Castillo](http://www.garciadelcastillo.es).

-If you like this project, had fun with it, share the love! [@fathominfo](https://twitter.com/fathominfo)
+If you like this project and had fun with it, share the love! [@fathominfo](https://twitter.com/fathominfo)

 # Setup
 1. Download and install [Processing](http://www.processing.org).